Rafael Devers Player Props: Red Sox vs. Orioles

 - Devers had 164 hits and a .370 OBP.

-- Among qualified hitters last season, he ranked 16th in batting average, while his on-base percentage ranked 18th and he was ninth in slugging.
+- Among the qualifying batters in baseball last year, he ranked 16th in batting average, 18th in on-base percentage, and ninth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.